 Your chiropractor will be sure that your spine is correctly aligned to improve support of the muscles and ligaments, as well as offer other treatments that will greatly speed healing, including:

 Your local chiropractor can also offer you advice about using herbal anti-inflammatories to speed healing and limit the pain caused by inflammation.

-If you want to speed up the healing process without drugs, surgery, or waiting weeks in hopes that your injury heals itself, seeing your chiropractor would be a very wise decision.
+If you want to speed up the healing process without drugs, surgery, or waiting weeks in hopes that your injury heals itself, seeing your local chiropractor at Better Health Chiropractic & Physical Rehab would be a very wise decision.